JHU-CLSP/ettin-encoder-vs-decoder/pretraining/README.md

 ### Data Preprocessing
 **in progress, uploading soon!**

 All data preprocessing scripts and configurations are available in the [bert24 repository](https://github.com/orionw/bert24).
 Key preprocessing steps include:

-1. **Deduplication**: Near-duplicate removal across all sources
-2. **Quality Filtering**: Language detection, quality scoring, and content filtering
-3. **Tokenization**: ModernBERT tokenizer with 50,368 vocabulary size
-4. **Sequence Packing**: Efficient packing to maximize context utilization

 ## Model Configurations